Many people do not know they are colorblind till they decide to pursue their dream career, and at times that career path requires a color-vision test.

 Professions: Pilot, medicine, industrial engineering, firefighting, doctor, navy, military, electrician, public driver, designer and law enforcement, police, artist, chef, florist and many more restrict or even ban colorblind people from some positions.
 But we can’t blame them, can we?!

 In some cases, people feel they have been wrongly excluded from certain careers or jobs, so they fight back.
-They feel color blindness does not affect their ability to perform important tasks, so they continue to pursue their dreams.
+They think color blindness does not affect their ability to perform important tasks, so they continue to pursue their dreams.

 Different Countries Have Different Laws, So Before You Give Up On Your Dream Job Directly Contact The Organization You Like To Work For.